dexteropengov/ordinances/index.md

 THE CITY OF DEXTER ORDAINS:

-Section 1 .
+1 .
 The Code entitled "Code of Ordinances, City of Dexter, Michigan," Published by Municipal Code Corporation, consisting of chapters 1 through 62, each inclusive, is adopted.

 Section 2 .
 All ordinances of a general and permanent nature enacted on or before September 11, 2017, and not included in the Code or recognized and continued in force by reference therein, are repealed.